eclipse/omr/README.md

-# Welcome to the OMR Project!
+# Welcome to the Eclipse OMR Project!

-The OMR project consists of a highly integrated set of open source C and C++ components that can be used to build robust language runtimes that will support many different hardware and operating system platforms.
+The Eclipse OMR project consists of a highly integrated set of open source C and C++ components that can be used to build robust language runtimes that will support many different hardware and operating system platforms.
 These components include but are not limited to: memory management, threading, platform port (abstraction)